 What is the format of the OTC course?

-The course is taught in a fully-online cohort so the participants can experience what it’s like to be an online student and learn research-based best practices and expectations of being an online instructor at SLCC.
+The course is taught in an asynchronous fully-online cohort so the participants can experience what it’s like to be an online student and learn research-based best practices and expectations of being an online instructor at SLCC.
 There is no on-campus meeting for this course.
 Faculty create or revise materials for their online courses through a series of activities and assessments in Canvas.
 Faculty also write a final Online Teaching Approach Statement that will serve as a plan of action for their future online teaching.
 Successfully completing this course counts as professional development.
-Graduates receive a certificate of completion and a digital badge that can be included their professional portfolios.
+Graduates receive a certificate of completion and a digital badge that can be included in their professional portfolios.

 "My favorite aspect of the course it that is in in the online format.
 It is so helpful to know what my students feel like when they start a new online class." - OTC Graduate